gmagossi/EO_16S/README.md

 # EO_16S
-Evaluation of the Effects of a Single Intranasal Dose of Essential Oil Spray on the Nasopharyngeal Microbiota of Feedlot Cattle
+Evaluation of the Effects of Essential Oils on the Nasopharyngeal Microbiota of Feedlot Cattle